wQuole/spacemaker-docker-kubernetes-course/platform-services/analysis-service/README.md

 ## Building Costs

 The building site consist of one side with suitable ground conditions for building, and another which requires an additional investment.
+On the northern part of the site the cost of building is 2 per square meter, and the cost for the southern part of the site is 1 per squar meter.
 This can be mapped into a building cost raster, looking like this:

 <img src="https://i.imgur.com/0oEQ2SR.png" alt="cost raster" width="200"/>

-And the total cost will be the total liveable area multiplied with the cost defined by the cost raster.
+The total cost will be the total liveable area multiplied with the cost defined by the cost raster.
 Hence:

 ```python